By Meredith King

 - Keep learning.
-Whether it’s reading a new book or taking a course, like a Leadership and Management Professional Certificate course, “the more knowledge one has, the more frameworks, the more tools, the more what you think you already know will be challenged and broadened,” she says, “and that is going to help you be a better leader.”
+Whether it’s reading a new book or taking a course, like the Compassionate Leadership course, “the more knowledge one has, the more frameworks, the more tools, the more what you think you already know will be challenged and broadened,” she says, “and that is going to help you be a better leader.”

 An earlier version of this story was originally posted in 2014.